agility-game/infrastructure/300/100/200/800/100/100/README.md

 # 100 - Install Squash TM

-Install Sqaush TM on Render.com
+Install Squash TM on Render.com

 == WE ARE HERE ==